gromacs/gromacs/docs/release-notes/2020/major/deprecated-functionality.rst

 Changes anticipated to |Gromacs| NEXT functionality
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Functionality deprecated in |Gromacs| NEXT
+Functionality deprecated in |Gromacs| 2020
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Support for 32bit architectures
+"""""""""""""""""""""""""""""""
+There are no current or planned large scale resources using 32bit architectures, and we have no ability to properly test and evaluate them.

 Functionality deprecated in |Gromacs| 2019
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^